 - Add the dates and tahini and blend until the ingredients come together to form a dough.

-- Line the base of a 7" cake tin with removable base with some parchment paper.
+- Line the base of a 7.5 or 8" cake tin (with a removable base) with some parchment paper.

 - Press the crust into the base of the tin using your spatula.
 Set aside.

 - For the filling, add all of the ingredients to a high-speed blender and blitz until smooth and creamy with no lumps.

 - Pour the filling into the cake tin and gently tap the tin on your work surface to knock out any air bubbles.